Guidelines for the Submission of Monographs

 The following general principles will be observed by the Committee in evaluating papers.
 Neither disagreement by the Committee members with opinions of the author nor unorthodoxy in the views expressed by the author will be a bar to acceptance of an otherwise suitable paper.
 The Committee welcomes candor and genuine debate subject to the usual expectations of clarity, pertinence, and courtesy.
 The paper should recognize other viewpoints and explore its subject in sufficient depth to contribute to general enlightenment.
 Where the paper is found to be fallacious in logic or misleading in matters of fact, the Committee will reject it.

 When an author decides to resubmit a paper in connection with guidelines, all the rules and procedures for original submission will apply.
-The revised paper should be accompanied by a cover letter titled “RESUBMISSION.”
+The revised paper should be accompanied by a cover letter titled “RESUBMISSION” and uploaded on the ScholarOne website for CAS Publications.
 To expedite the resubmission review, authors are required to indicate in the resubmission cover letter how they have responded to the comments contained in the individual reviews.
 If an author does not agree with a recommended change, the author will provide a detailed explanation of the disagreement in the letter.

 Ten copies of the printed monograph will be provided to the author after the monograph is printed.

-Before papers can be accepted for publication, authors are required to sign and return a CAS Copyright Assignment Agreement form to the CAS Office.
+CoPYRIGHTCAS Copyright Assignment Agreement form and upload it on the ScholarOne website for CAS Publications.
 This copyright agreement assigns the CAS exclusive right, title, and interest to the paper, including the right of the CAS to edit the paper and publish the author’s name in connection with the publication of the monograph.
 The CAS will grant back to the author certain rights under a limited license.

 The Monograph Committee will provide a Copyright Assignment Agreement form when notifying the author of the results of the committee’s initial screening of a paper that falls into categories 1-3.